macstadium/orka-tekton/README.md

 The Orka `Tasks` will expect the Orka credentials to be stored in a secret called `orka-creds` with keys of `username` and `password`.
 However, this is not set in stone; the `Task` parameters can be configured to use any names you wish.
 These defaults are provided for convenience.

-Similar, the SSH credentials are expected to be stored in a secret called `orka-ssh-creds` with keys of `username` and `password`.
+Similarly, the SSH credentials are expected to be stored in a secret called `orka-ssh-creds` with keys of `username` and `password`.
 These can also be customized using `Task` parameters.

 ## Configuring A Kubernetes Service Account